 Michael Yamashita

 Renowned visual storyteller Michael Yamashita has worked for the National Geographic magazine for 40 years, photographing wide-ranging topics throughout six continents.
-As the first person of color to be a regular contributor to National Geographic, his long career has carried him from the Great Wall of China to Taliban-controlled Afghanistan and across his ancestral home country of Japan, on more than 30 major stories for the magazine.
+As the first person of color to be a regular contributor to National Geographic, his long career has carried him from the Great Wall of China to Taliban-controlled Afghanistan, and across all of his ancestral home country, Japan, on more than 30 major stories for the magazine.

 After graduating from Wesleyan University, while on a “roots” trip to Japan, he discovered his two passions – photography and travel.
 His first assignments shooting for Singapore Airlines took him all over Asia while based in Tokyo and Singapore.
-Since then, Yamashita has continued to focus on Asia, especially China and Japan, as his primary area of interest and expertise.
+Since then, Michael's area of interest and expertise has been Asia, especially China and Japan.

 Many of his stories have focused on great explorers, from Marco Polo’s travels along the Silk Road to the epic voyages of 15th-century Chinese Admiral Zheng He and the 16th-century journeys of Matsuo Basho, Japan’s most celebrated literary figure.
 He has published 16 books, including Marco Polo, Zheng He, The Great Wall of China, Shangri-La, Along the Tea Horse Road to Lhasa, A Silk Road Journey, and In a Japanese Garden.